5top1t/health-o-matic/README.md

 # health-o-matic
-System to health facilitate health management.<br />
+System to health facilitate health management.
+Inputs include: hours of sleep, distance walked, days in the week which results in specific health reccomendations. <br />

 Compile with:<br />
 g++  g++ health-o-matic.cpp<br />